lanfran02/lanfran02.github.io/content/posts/uranium_ctf/index.es.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 # Nmap done at Sat Aug 21 13:43:46 2021 -- 1 IP address (1 host up) scanned in 30.56 seconds
 ```
-So, we have an `smtp` server runnin, a `web` server and a `ssh` service running.

-But the creator give us a twitter account, so let's recon it too!

-Reading the twitter, we get some information...

 Entonces, tenemos un servidor `smtp` en ejecución, un servidor` web` y un servicio `ssh` en ejecución.

 Pero el creador nos dio una cuenta de Twitter, ¡así que vamos a investigarla también!